headshed-dev/headshed-dev.github.io/src/pages/uploadz/second-brain-getting-started.md

 created: 2023-12-26
 updated: 2023-12-26
 author: "Jon"
-tags: ["second brain", "logseq", "knowledge base", "journal", "notes", "ideas", "thoughts", "tldr"]
+tags: ["second-brain", "logseq"]
-description: "Build a Second Brain"
+description: "logseq is a local-first, non-linear, outliner notebook for organizing and sharing your personal knowledge base and an excellent way to build a second brain"
 keywords: "second brain, logseq, knowledge base, journal, notes, ideas, thoughts, tldr"
 ---

-# TLDR
+# TL;DR

 Have somewhere you store daily journal entries, notes, ideas, thoughts, etc. and have it be searchable, linkable, taggable, etc.